-Pictured below are some of the founding members of WOMEN.
+Pictured above are some of the founding members of WOMEN.

 First Row: Carol Gehrig, Carolyn Yurkovich, Anne Leco and Joni Podrasky